-A student who has received a Suspension must return, by 7:55 a.m. on the specified day and report directly to the Principal and Rom 201, unless otherwise directed by Pride Academy Administration.
-The student may be required to complete a reflective assignment upon return.
-The student will also be expected to have completed any reflections, assignments or apologies and have them ready to turn in.
+A student who has received a Suspension must return, by 7:55 a.m. on the specified day and report to the Main Office to submit any written apologies or reflective assignments immediately upon return.
 If requested, a parent or adult guardian must accompany the student and be prepared to meet with an administrator.